 We have different versions of some sections of the BBC website for UK and international audiences.
-Specifically we have UK and international versions of the BBC Homepage, News and Sport front pages, and the pages for the BBC TV and Radio programmes.
+Specifically, we have the UK and international versions of the BBC homepage, News and Sport front pages, and the pages for BBC TV and radio programmes.

-All stories are still available wherever you are in the world but some of the key pages such as the News front page show a more internationally focussed range of headlines.
+All articles are still available wherever you are in the world, but some of the key pages, such as the News homepage, show a more internationally focused range of headlines.

-International users who wish to see local news can enter their postcode in the box on UK News page to add regional headlines and weather to their UK news page.
+International users who wish to see local UK news can enter a postcode in the Local News tab of the UK News page to add regional headlines and weather to their UK News page.
 This page will remember the preference you set, or you can change the postcode selection to see updates from different parts of the country.

 The BBC Weather pages allow you to search for a town in the UK by name or postcode and to set the location as a default forecast.

-I am in the UK - where can I find the international news?
+- Where can I find the international news in the UK?

 The World News page on the UK site offers a global view of international events and breaking news, as well as subsections containing news from various world regions.
 Users in the UK will still be able to access those, and we will continue to reflect international news as part of our overall front page coverage on the UK version of the site.